Introduction

 • What Can Omnichannel Do?

-• Create a Custom-made, Integrated Channel Experience: Multichannel marketing cannot provide an integrated channel experience in real-time through next best channels.
+• Create a Custom-made, Integrated Channel Experience: Multichannel marketing cannot provide an integrated channel experience in real-time through the next best channels.
 Omnichannel marketing ensures relevant channel touchpoints are deployed at critical moments in each stage of a customer’s journey for optimal channel engagement.

 • Improve Personalization: The most valuable characteristics of any omnichannel program are its ability to put each customer journey step in context and provide personalized interactions based on historical preferences.
 Omnichannel’s deployment of complex rules and machine learning models helps set up the framework for meaningful personalization.